itteco/iframely/README.md

 ### Security considerations

 It is highly recommended that you install the server on a separate domain.
 There are few cases, when rendering of embed content is required by the server, for example the articles.
-Even though iframely tries to eliminate any insecure code of 3rd parties, for cross-domain security of your application, it will be wiser to keep render endpoints under different domain.
+Even though iframely tries to eliminate any insecure code of 3rd parties, for cross-domain security of your application, it will be wiser to keep render endpoints under different domain and allow your main domain in CORS settings (see [config options](#config)).

 ### Installation